 When I work

 Available for appointments during the day and after work hours such as 6, 7 and 8 pm.

 Reaching out to seek professional help is not an easy step to take, however, it is a brave one.
-As a therapist with 21 years of experience I believe that each individual is unique and is looking for a personal approach to find resolution, closure and a new way forward.
+As a therapist with over 20 years of experience I believe that each individual is unique and is looking for a personal approach to find healing and a new way forward.

 Step 1: Send me an email/call to set up an initial session

 Step 2: Lets discuss during the session what you want to get out of counselling and how this can fit into your schedule